 My last post was about Agile Learning Design, an iterative model of instructional design that focuses on collaboration and rapid prototyping.
-And it’s become quite a hot topic this past year.
-It is the hot new alternative to the old, and some have argued outdated, ADDIE model that has been the ultimate instructional design model for years.
+And it has become quite a hot topic this past year.
+It’s the new alternative to the old—and some have argued outdated—ADDIE model.
 The most welcome change is the fact that an Agile model has you sharing your mockups, prototypes, and early suggestions with the client—right off the bat!
 This way you can adjust on the fly.
-No more building a course only to realize the client hates the use of some button in every single section.
+No more building a course only to realize the client hates the design of a button in every single section.

 How we talk about Agile versus ADDIE

 This difference (of early sharing and collaborating) is such a breath of fresh air that some people have even recommended leaving ADDIE in favor of a new, more agile system.

 I can see where they are coming from, because newer and more efficient processes have since been developed.
 Agile takes into account new technologies and more rapidly evolving ideas.
 But I’m not sure if “leaving” is the language we should be using.
 The concept behind the ADDIE model has worked for instructional designers for years.
 There is something about the simplicity of it—it grounds the team in stages so you know you’re not designing before you’ve defined the problem, or developing before you’ve laid out your design, etc.

 “To me it’s not really versus”